 Understanding the individual effort that goes into project tasks also helps your project team work more effectively.
 You can see who has too much on their plate, who needs a bit more support and who has capacity to help out.
 It lets you allocate resources intelligently, getting the most out of every team member and creating balanced, happy teams.

-Improve estimation and project efficiency
+Improve estimates, rates and efficiency

 How to track project tasks